ccarloscr/Chipseq-analysis/README.md

-# Histone-ChIP-seq-analysis
+# Chipseq-analysis

-This workflow processes pre-filtered .fastq files from ChIP-seq experiments.
-The pipeline is optimized for histone mark analysis, but the fragment length parameters can be adjusted for other proteins.
+This workflow processes, maps and analises pre-filtered .fastq files from ChIP-seq experiments.
+The pipeline is optimized for histone marks, but the fragment length parameters can be adjusted for other proteins.

 The main Nextflow script [`chipseq_workflow.nf`](chipseq_workflow.nf) orchestrates the pipeline by calling the Bash scripts located in the [`Scripts/`](Scripts/) directory.
 Each Bash script corresponds to a specific step in the workflow:

 - [`Mapping.sh`](Scripts/Mapping.sh): Read mapping using HISAT2.
 - [`Post-map-process.sh`](Scripts/Post-map-process.sh): Filtering, sorting and indexing of aligned files.